Ablative CO2 Laser: Treatment, Recovery & Results

 - Longer recovery of 10–14 days or more

-- Higher risk profile — requires highly experienced practitioner
+- Higher risk profile which requires highly experienced practitioner

 - Usually one session produces significant improvement

-- Ideal for deep wrinkles, severe sun damage and complex acne scars
+- Ideal for deep wrinkles, severe sun damage, surgical scars and skin tightening

 What Can Ablative CO2 Laser Treat?